Fiat–Revelli Modello 1914: Magazine

 The FIAT Modello 1914 utilized a distinctive multi-column strip-feed box magazine (sometimes called a "mouse cage" magazine).
 Available in 50- or 100-round capacities, this magazine was divided into 10 or 20 separate columns, respectively.
 Each column held five rounds, kept under pressure by a springed follower.
 The gun could be loaded one round at a time, or quickly using several special tools that inserted cartridges into five columns simultaneously.

 The magazine is inserted in the gun from the left, and begins firing from its first column on the right.
 After the column is exhausted and the follower reach the top, the mag is mechanically pulled inward to index and present the next column of ammunition.
 This column-by-column feeding sequence continues until the final column is fired, at which point the spent magazine drops out of the right side of the weapon, ready for replacement.

-Despite being a fairly compact magazine, it suffered from its flimsy costruction, prone to dents and hence to failures, and for its lack of compatibility with other weapons.
+Despite being a fairly compact magazine, it suffered from its flimsy construction, prone to dents and hence to failures, and for its lack of compatibility with other weapons.

-In June 1917 there were experimantations with a circular 250 circular magazine, but trials revealed reliability issues since it couldn't be supported from the bottom.
+In June 1917 there were experimentations with a circular 250 circular magazine, but trials revealed reliability issues since it couldn't be supported from the bottom.
 The gun mechanisms didn't have enough force to keep up the weight of such a bulky and unsupported magazine and to cycle it reliably at the same time.
 The 100 round magazine had the same issues, that was solved on Aircraft mounted machine-guns by adding a base plate to support the weight of the magazine and facilitate its cycling.

 The magazine system was changed in the 1935 update to a belt system and it wasn't used by any other Italian ordnance.